andrewufrank/dainoSite/Blog/DNBb030title.md

 ---
 title:
-    titleb030title.md *02alltext* with two space to break here.
-Issü - inserts `<p>` before the text with the break, which then overwrites the text size in tufte.
+    titleb030title.md 03titleBroken with /lf/ to break. breaks index
 abstract: |
+    Issue was that  literal block as title inserts `<p>` before the text with the break, which then overwrites the text size in tufte.

-    abstract02 missing with two spaces
+    breaking with   two spaces
-    here in two lines
+    here which do not break in two lines
     NL mit einenm Doppelpunkt im Titel (innerhalb Anführungszeichen)

     NL und mit einem ä im Abstract